 A Wood and Pickett Range Rover in front of the premises in the late 1970s.

-Inside the Wood and Pickett workshop with many custom Range Rovers under construction.
+Inside the Wood and Pickett workshop with various customized Range Rovers under construction.

 e-mail: This email address is being protected from spambots.
 You need JavaScript enabled to view it.